 The country with the second-highest immigration rate in the world, Germany has a well-established process of becoming a naturalized citizen.
 Citizenship is available to those who have lived in Germany for six to eight years (depending upon circumstances), can pass the German language and citizenship exams, can support themselves, have no criminal record, and are willing to renounce their existing citizenship.

 To apply for citizenship in Ireland—arguably the world's friendliest country ending in "land"—one must live in the nation for one year.
 Over the next eight years, one must live in Ireland for at least four cumulative years.
 The residency requirement can even be waived for those who can prove Irish ancestry.
 Additional requirements are similarly easy to attain.

 One can become a citizen of Peru in just two years.
 The process starts with a residency visa, which enables an international to live in Peru.
 Applications for these visas are usually approved within three months.
 After approval, the candidate has six months to finalize their visa.
 After living in Peru for two years, the candidate can apply for citizenship.
 Unless married to a Peruvian national, candidates must pass tests on several subjects, including history, culture, and the Spanish language.
 The citizenship fee is roughly $25,000 USD, but Peru's government eases the financial burden by enabling candidates to pay in installments.

-Singapore is another option to consider.
-By working in the country, opening your own business, or marrying a citizen, you can become a permanent resident.
-After two years, you can apply for citizenship.
-One thing to note is that male citizens of a certain age are required to perform National Service in the army of Singapore.
+One can become a permanent resident of Singapore by working in the country, opening a business, or marrying a citizen.
+After two years, the option to apply for citizenship becomes available.
+One factor to note is that male citizens of a certain age are required to perform National Service in the army of Singapore.
 Once National Service is completed, the male resident can apply for citizenship.